ppacher/jsmon/packages/mql/README.md

 The `ExpressionParser` also accepts a config object as the second parameter to `parse()` which can configure custom keyword parser, operators and there precedence as well as additional configuration for the [Lexer](#lexer).
 See the [test cases](./src/expression-parser.spec.ts) for more examples.

+A more complete example for parsing simple SQL queries can be found [here](./src/expression-parser.spec.ts#L243)

 ### Lexer

 ### AST